 Sim Planet

-Sim Planet is a reseller and therefore they offer sim cards from Vodafone, Optus, Crown Mobile, etc.
+Sim Planet is a sim card reseller and offer sim cards from Vodafone, Optus, Crown Mobile, etc.

-Their main products are a Vodafone or Optus prepaid sim card for $25 AUD with $60 AUD and unlimited calling and texting in Australia included.
+Their main products are a Vodafone and Optus prepaid sim card for $25 AUD ($16 USD) with 60 GB data and unlimited calling and texting in Australia included.

 When I asked the friendly girl what she would recommend she said they are both the same.
 Well let me tell you that is not completely true!

-Vodafone prepaid sim cards say that where available you can use 5G.
-However, with this Optus prepaid sim card deal you can only use 4G.
-That said, Optus has a much larger 4G/5G network in Australia compared to Vodafone.
+Vodafone prepaid sim cards say that where available you can use 5G, the Optus prepaid sim card is not 5G ready.
+But Optus has a much larger 4G/5G network in Australia compared to Vodafone.

 Circles Life